LiteGull/NetflixViews/README.md

 ### Prerequisites

-- NetflixViewingHistory.csv (File downloaded from (here)[https://www.netflix.com/viewingactivity].)
+- NetflixViewingHistory.csv (File downloaded from [here](https://www.netflix.com/viewingactivity).)
   Store this somewhere in the home directory.
 - Python3

-As long as the file downloaded from Netflix is called 'NetflixViewingHistory.csv' and is stored in the home directory then it will go to work.
+As long as the file downloaded from Netflix is called `NetflixViewingHistory.csv` and is stored in the home directory then it will go to work.

-Firstly, it will print out the amount of unique shows, then it will create a new file in the same directory called 'NetflixIndividualViewingHistory.csv', in here is a list of each individual show from the list.
+Firstly, it will print out the amount of unique shows, then it will create a new file in the same directory called `NetflixIndividualViewingHistory.csv`, in here is a list of each individual show from the list.